inytss/time-series/quiz.md

  - [ ] HoltWinters(train, beta = F, gamma = F)
 ___

 Let's explore another method to forecast our `train_theft` data using the ARIMA algorithm.
-Let's build an ARIMA model using `stlm()` function and set the method argument as `arima` then store it as `model_arima` object.
+Let's build an ARIMA model using `stlm()` function, set the method argument as `arima` and don't forget to set the `s.window` argument into your time series frequency then store it as `model_arima` object.

 ```
 # your code here